 I’m also interested in how modern operating systems work.
 That instigates my curiousity to enhance my knowledge in macOS, iOS (and now iPadOS), FreeBSD, Linux, Android, Windows and embedded systems.

 I speak C++, Swift, JavaScript, ActionScript (2 and 3), (Turbo) Pascal and some php.
-I’m longing to play with Rust, Go, Zig, Dart and Kotlin… one day, you know.
-But life is not enough.

 As my title goes, I see programming as a way of being transparent in one’s thoughts so even a robot could understand.